- Become a Lawyer

 Review

-After the application is complete and submitted to Membership, the application is then sent to the Executive Director or delegate for review.
+After either the application is complete and submitted to Membership, the application is then sent to the Executive Director or delegate for review.

 The Executive Director or delegate will review the application in its entirety and may ask the applicant for more information or to clarify the information contained in application materials.